University-Group/University-schedual/README.md

 No professor or student group can have more then one class at a time.
 A classroom must have enough seats to accommodate all students.
 To place a class in a classroom, the classroom must have laboratory equipment (computers, in our case) if the class requires it.
+A class should be at the preferred time of the professor or several professors (if a class has more than one professor that teach it).

 Some soft requirements (can be broken, but the schedule is still feasible):

-Preferred time of class by professors.
+Preferred time of class by teachers.
-Preferred classroom by professors.
-Distribution (in time or space) of classes for student groups or professors.
+Distribution (in time or space) of classes for student groups.
-Hard and soft requirements, of course, depend on the situation.
-In this example, only hard requirements are implemented.
-Let's start by explaining the objects which makes a class schedule.
+Early Class time preferred for student groups.

 # Objects of Class Schedule
 Professor